craigcerto/RREF-Solver/README.md

 # RREF-Solver
 RREF/REF Solver for matrices.
-Each step for row reduction is printed in the command line with the cooresponding matrices.
+Each step for row reduction is printed in the command line with the cooresponding solved matrix.

 ## Installation
 Download Ruby if not already done.